 Well setup and configured production environment is a trademark of any successful business identity.
 It implies sustainable site availability at any time, no matter what overloads the system might be undergoing.
 The resilience and elasticity of your working environment are secured with the timely-made capacity planning.

 Capacity planning implies estimating of pool of resources needed to meet customer production requirements.
 It also involves determining and measuring of critical resources that will be subject to extreme load in case of workload increase.
-For most systems these include network bandwidth, the number and speed of server processors, or the number, size or density of disk volumes, etc. Сapacity planning contributes to their reliability by building in excessive working potential at the early stages of infrastructure building.
+For most systems these include network bandwidth, the number and speed of server processors, or the number, size and density of disk volumes, etc. Сapacity planning contributes to their reliability by building in excessive working potential at the early stages of infrastructure building.

 When applied to already configured environments, capacity planning relies on monitoring to estimate possible bottlenecks within working systems.
 The data obtained from monitoring helps to examine how resource consumption behavior evolves over time, which is essential for capacity planning.